Gary Banks

-Gary Rashad Banks (born November 4, 1981) is the current Outside Receivers coach for the Troy Trojans and a former American football wide receiver who played for the San Diego Chargers of the National Football League.
+Gary Rashad Banks (born November 4, 1981) is an American college football coach and former professional wide receiver.
+He is the wide receivers coach for Troy University, a position he has held since 2021.
+He previously played for the San Diego Chargers of the National Football League (NFL).
 He was signed by the Chargers as an undrafted free agent in 2008.
 He played college football at Troy.

 Early years

 Banks attended Southern Choctaw High School, leading the Indians to back-to-back state titles in 1998 and 1999 while playing quarterback.

 Baseball career

 After high school, he was selected in the fifth round of the 2000 Major League Baseball Draft by the Chicago Cubs and played right field for three years as part of the Cubs' minor league system.
 Banks never played beyond class A, playing two years for the rookie league Arizona League Cubs and two years for the class A Boise Hawks.

 College career

 After baseball, Banks went back to school and played college football at Troy University, switching positions from quarterback to wide receiver.
 While playing for the Trojans, Gary was used periodically in trick play situations and accumulated a career passing record with 8-of-9 passes completed for 110 yards and two touchdowns.